HS-High-Science/HSPS-Handbook/Handbook/Handbook.md

 Full grammar does not need to be maintained while off-duty.
 Feel free to talk to other guards without grammar, but please use common sense.

 ## 2.3 Ranks
 We have many ranks within our department.
 Below they are described in detail, including how the rank is obtained.
+The ranks are ordered from lowest to highest in the chain of command.
+Note that all ranks inherit perks of ranks below them.
 You can also see the respective rank tags in parentheses.
 These tags are used in the HSPS Discord server.

 ### Low Ranks